 Maderas Village started life as a surf getaway for a group of close friends.
-Six years later, word of mouth and dreamy social media imagery continue to attract inter-linked guests and likeminded smart, creative souls.
-It’s become a second home for people in the know, with a community that keeps returning for more surf, tequila-fueled conversations that stretch into the small hours, and, of course, yoga.
+Six years later, word of mouth and dreamy social media imagery continue to attract like-minded smart, creative souls.
+It’s become like a second home for people in the know, with a community that keeps returning for more surf, tequila-fuelled conversations that stretch into the small hours and, of course, yoga.

-Trendy studios, like NYC’s Sky Ting, and celebri-yogis, including Megan Currie, regularly host retreats as the Village’s open-to-the-jungle studio.
+Trendy studios such as NYC’s Sky Ting, and celebri-yogis including Megan Currie, regularly host retreats at the Village’s open-to-the-jungle studio.
 And when the hotel isn’t fully booked for a retreat, local teachers hold daily classes against a backdrop of emerald flora.

-The hottest travel launch of 2016 is a Croatian island with a festival style program of talks, music, workshops, entertainment, and wellness offerings.
-Guests “glamp” in cream canvas bell tents, each one furnished with proper beds, a chest of drawers and essential AC — providing the comfort of a hotel with the fresh pine-scented air of the outdoors.
+Obonjan Island is a Croatian island with a festival-style programme of talks, music, workshops, entertainment and wellness offerings.
+Accommodation is glamping in cream canvas bell tents, each one furnished with proper beds, a chest of drawers and the essential air conditioning — providing all the comfort of a hotel, but with the fresh pine-scented air of the outdoors.

-Daily alfresco yoga, pool or ocean-side, gives Obonjan a retreat feel.
-Nightly parties and ice cold beer aplenty ensure it avoids a holier than thou vibe.
+Daily al fresco yoga, by the pool or ocean, gives Obonjan a retreat feel, while nightly parties and ice cold beer aplenty ensure it avoids a holier-than-thou vibe.

-Practicing yoga at Ananda is an authentic experience.
-This award-winning spa hotel is situated inside a Maharaja’s Palace in the Himalayan foothills of Northern India, just above “yoga capital of the world,” Rishikesh, and the opaque gush of the Ganges.
+Practising yoga at Ananda is an authentic experience.
+This award-winning spa hotel is situated inside a maharaja’s palace in the Himalayan foothills of northern India, just above yoga capital of the world Rishikesh and the opaque gush of the Ganges.

 Under the boundless blue of the Montana sky, an ancient Indian practice is getting an ever-so American twist.

-The Ranch is a 19th century homestead that’s all about physical activities and big wilderness.
-During summer, ride horses, cowboy-style, to scenic mountain vistas that make sun salutations literal.
-Come the winter months, layer up for “snowga” — poses practiced in the quiet of freshly settled snow.
+The Ranch is a 19th-century homestead that’s all about physical activities and big wilderness.
+In summer you will ride horses, cowboy-style, to scenic mountain vistas where your sun salutations will be made literal.
+Come the winter months, layer up for “snowga” and practise your poses in the quiet of freshly settled snow.

 Its newest hotel, Amouage, is open-plan with 20 bedrooms, each outfitted with embellished throw pillows and printed rugs made by local artisans.

-Here you can flow on the diamond dust sand of the resort’s private beach before breakfast, or on the outwater jetty at sunset.
+Here, you can flow on the diamond dust sand of the resort’s private beach before breakfast, or on the jetty at sunset.
 There’s also a yoga pavilion fringed by shimmying palm trees for solo practice or private lessons.

-Wellness in a truly holistic sense is the focus at The Farm.
-Billed as a world-class retreat center, it has programs for all kinds of health goals, offering activities and treatments tailored to each individual guest.
-There’s even a team of doctors on site for integrated medical services.
+Wellness in a truly holistic sense is the focus at the Farm.
+Billed as a world-class retreat centre, it has programmes for all kinds of health goals, offering activities and treatments tailored to each individual guest.
+There’s even a team of doctors on-site for integrated medical services.